Zuntan03/EasyWan22/README_en.md

 ## License

 The contents of this repository are under [MIT License](./LICENSE.txt).
 Folders with separate license files are under those respective licenses.
+Folders with separate license files are under those respective licenses.